the-anna-project/annad/doc/development/README.md

 `go get` fetches and that `GOPATH` itself is properly set.
 So the result after the setup will be similar to this.
 ```
-~/projects/private/anna                     # This is the second path within GOPATH and used for the anna project
+~/projects/private/anna                   # this is the second GOPATH used for the project
 ├── ...
 └── src
     └── github.com
         └── xh3b4sd
             └── anna
                 ├── ...
-                └── .workspace              # This is the first path within GOPATH and used for dependencies
+                └── .workspace            # this is the first GOPATH used for the dependencies
                     └── ...
 ```